MihaelIsaev/UIKitPlus/README.md

 Support this lib by giving a ⭐️!

+## The Main Feature

+You can build your view anywhere with all the constraints (even to other views), and then once you add it into a superview all the constraints will be activated.

 ## Really short intro
 ```swift
 // black 100x100 view in center of future superview